Ladies' Night (song)

 "Ladies' Night" is a song by American band Kool & the Gang, released as the first single from their eleventh album of the same name (1979).
 It is a play on the popular use of "Ladies Nights" at bars and clubs that were meant to draw in more female patrons in order to draw in even more male clientele.

-The song as a single was a success, and became a radio staple.
-It was also a chart success, peaking at number eight on the US Billboard Hot 100 in 1980 and stayed atop the R&B charts for two weeks.
-It also gave them their first hit in the United Kingdom in August 1979, peaking at number nine in the UK Singles Chart.
+The single was a big success and became a radio staple.
+It was a chart success, reaching number four on the US Cash Box Top 100 and number eight on the US Billboard Hot 100 in early 1980.
+It topped the US R&B chart, where it stayed for three weeks.
+The single had passed a million in American sales by December and was certified gold by the Recording Industry Association of America (RIAA).
+This was also their first hit in the United Kingdom, peaking at number nine on the UK Singles Chart in 1979.

 Record World called it a "startling shot of funky motion music."